OmarA32/House-Price-Prediction-and-Clustering-with-Deep-Learning/README.md

 - **Unsupervised Clustering with GMM**
   Houses are grouped using **Gaussian Mixture Models** to identify clusters of similar properties.

+- **Deep Learning Regressor**
+  A fully-connected neural network is trained to predict house prices using numerical and categorical features.

 - **User-Friendly Interface**
   - ▶️ Input panel with many property features
   - 🎯 Real-time price prediction button